Find Free Madison County IL Public Records (Lookup Resource)

 Criminal records refer to several different types that each may have their own records custodian.
 From criminal charges, warrants, background check reports, probation records and more, knowing where to look will help you find Madison County criminal records.

 When you check public records on someone you can learn so much about their past and present situation.
 Whether they’ve been charged with a crime or convicted, members of the public can usually search a county public index to learn this information.
-The Madison County Circuit Clerk’s Office provides the public with a criminal case search.6 Learn how to use the search below to look up someone’s criminal record.

-Find Madison County Criminal Records Through the Clerk of Court
+Track Down Madison County Criminal Records Through the Clerk of Court

 The Madison County Circuit Clerk’s Office maintains all state felony and misdemeanor case records originating from the county.
-Every local law enforcement agency that generates a criminal warrant, or prosecution office that generates an indictment will be filed with the Clerk.
+Every local law enforcement agency that generates a criminal warrant or prosecution office that generates an indictment will be filed with the Clerk.

 The Clerk’s Office offers the public a free public records search.
 Users can locate criminal cases by case number or by an individual’s name.
-First or last names will suffice to generate results from the search, both are not required.
+First or last names will suffice to generate results from the search; both are not required.

 • Case type